21st January, 2019

 With asbestos, it's a case of better the devil you know.
 If you know where asbestos is, you can deal with it.
 You can protect yourself.

 Asbestos is not harmful in situ if it remains undamaged and undisturbed.
-Only when it is damaged can the harmful fibres be released and breathed in, causing potentially fatal lung disease.
+But buildings rarely remain in one constant state.
+We live in them.
+We work in them.
+We make changes, renovate and refurbish them.
+And when asbestos is damaged, the harmful fibres can be released and breathed in, causing potentially fatal lung disease.

 So knowing where asbestos materials are in your building is important, to avoid accidental disturbance and to ensure they remain in a good condition or are removed.